-The idea of Winnicott Wednesdays formed when a group of artists training to become art psychotherapists at Goldsmiths University began to meet most weeks (usually on a Wednesday) to debrief on their personal and collective experiences of the course; to try to make sense of psychoanalysis and art; and to attempt to reconcile the ongoing, often conflicting nature of the dual roles of artist and art therapist.
-As we negotiated our quite often baffling emotional reactions and responses to the subject matter of the training we began to form friendships... these regular meetings became known as ‘Winnicott Wednesdays’.
-The group is an open collective of like minded individuals working together to create art and continue our discourse.
+The idea of Winnicott Wednesdays formed in 2010, when a group of artists training to become art psychotherapists at Goldsmiths University began to meet most weeks (usually on a Wednesday) to debrief on their personal and collective experiences of the course; to try to make sense of psychoanalysis and art; and to attempt to reconcile the ongoing, often conflicting nature of the dual roles of artist and art therapist.
+As they negotiated their baffling emotional reactions and responses to the subject matter of the training they began to form friendships...these regular meetings became known as ‘Winnicott Wednesdays’.
+The group is an artist collective of like minded individuals working together to create art and continue our discourse.

 Dr Jill Westwood